 A challenge to increasing metal recycling rates further is the fact that almost one third of all beverage cans are consumed away from the home and are rarely recycled.
 Every Can Counts was introduced in 2008 as an ongoing programme to make “on-the-go” can recycling easier.
 The programme is funded by Can Makers, Beverage Can Makers Europe, and the aluminium and steel packaging and recycling industry.

-So far thousands of individuals and scores of businesses have got involved, ordering starter packs from the Every Can Counts website and setting up special collection points in workplaces, shopping centres and other public areas.
+To date, thousands of organisations have signed up, ordering starter packs from the Every Can Counts website and setting up special collection points in workplaces, shopping centres and other public areas.
+There are more than 13,000 Every Can Counts branded recycling points across the UK.

-As well as working with employers such as the ASDA, NHS, Every Can Counts has built a strong presence at summer music festivals and with the National Union of Students.
+As well as working with employers such as ASDA and the NHS, Every Can Counts has built a strong presence in cycling, partnering with TrekDrops and becoming the official recycling partner for numerous cycling events.

 |Metal is forever and cans don’t just become other cans when recycled.
 They can be used to make a variety of different metal products, including phones, mp3 players, clocks and watches.|